JP12025/helloworld/README.md

 During the first session

-# How to test
+# How to Test

 - Test your script with command `./check [-v] hello.py`
 - `-v` option gives the difference between what is expected and what your script prints

-# How to submit
+# How to Submit

-Once you're done with all tasks, submit your python files on Moodle
+Once you're done with all tasks, submit all your python files on Moodle